-Next to buying a house, buying a vehicle is one of the most expensive purchases we make.
+Next to buying a house, buying a car is one of the most expensive purchase we ever make.
 However, it is also one of the most confusing and bewildering transaction.
 It is one time in your life when you will be pitted against professionals who are focused on separating you from as much of your money as they possibly can.

 This is at least 50% of the job and with all the resources available on the Internet, there is no excuse for not being fully prepared.

-First you need to look at your situation and determine what model of car your family needs.
+First, you need to look at your situation and determine what model of car your family needs.
 Think about what is most important to you.
 Is it price, seating, style, safety?
 Usually a combination of all these things.

 Ideally, before you ever set foot on a dealer lot, you should have the following information in your back pocket:

-- The model and features you want (roughly)
+The model and features you want

 - The range of prices for the vehicle – look at both dealers and private parties.
 You may even do some private party test drives just to see what models may suit you.
 Do not set foot on any dealer lot until you have finished your research.
 That is where most people go wrong.
 Take the time to do your research.
 You may be generating hundreds of dollars per hour in savings for this time, so it could be very valuable.

 - Roughly how many of this model are available in your area.
 This is very useful information.
 If 3 other dealers in the same block have this model and you know how much they are charging for it, this helps a lot.